 - research, develop, supply and sustain information technology and communications services (ITC) to strengthen civil society and

-- to spin-off for-profit enterprises that have socio-economic impact.
+- to spin-off for-profit enterprises that have beneficial socio-economic impact.

-COMAP’s web and mobile strategies for socio-economic, cultural and environmental innovation use collaborative geomatics, mediated social network and customized services to support partnerships among members of geographic and virtual communities of practice whose common goal is strengthening civil society within a sustainable economy.
+COMAP’s web and mobile shared knowledge platforms for socio-economic, cultural and environmental innovation use collaborative geomatics, mediated social network and customized services to support partnerships among members of geographic and virtual communities of practice whose common goal is strengthening civil society within a sustainable economy.

 Examples of our work with communities of practice applications (CoP Apps): The Mennonite Heritage Portrait, Building Stories, the Flowing Waters Information System, the ArtsBuild Bricks & Mortar System, the KIM-UNU platform, the Native Community Centre of Toronto First Story App and the proposed PamAm Games App TO2015 that will feature First Story and PanAmPath content.

 COMAP uses the WIDE Toolkit of software services, developed by the Computer Systems Group at the University of Waterloo, to deploy web and mobile platforms for shared community and ecosystem information and to create frameworks and services for communities of practice applications

 COMAP federates CoP Apps information with open data from governments, corporations and non-government organization, spatial data and data derived from algorithmic operations to create Atlas Apps.
 Atlas Apps are inter-active spatial data capture and visualization services that result from the layering of content and data services.
 Atlas Apps for predictive watershed modeling, community economic development, aboriginal community asset mapping and duty to consult services are in development.